docsforadobe/javascript-tools-guide/4 - User-Interface Tools/control-objects.rst

 center
 right

-NOTE: Justification only works if the value is set on creation, using a resource specification or creation parameters.
+.. note:: Justification only works if the value is set on creation, using a resource specification or creation parameters.

 location